NobilityDeviant/RealmCrakV2/README.md

 # RealmCrakV2
 RealmoftheMadGod's worst enemy.

 RealmCrak is an account checker for RealmOfTheMadGod.
-It is now FREE for anyone to use however they like.
+(ROTMG) It is now FREE for anyone to use however they like.

 Coded in Java 8.
 You need java 8 to use it: https://www.java.com/en/download/manual.jsp